 - Attention to detail, initiative, and the ability to work well within a team and with a diverse constituency ranging in age, socio-economic background, sexual orientation, racial and/or religious background.

 - Strong ability to empathize with others in a professional setting.

-- Basic knowledge of Microsoft Office products and ability to learn new systems
+- Knowledge of Microsoft Office products and ability to learn new systems.

 - Prior experience as a RA or camp counselor.

 - Interest in photography, journalism, creative writing may be helpful, but not required.

 - Intern may be asked to work some evenings and weekends while summer programs are active on campus.